PProvost/AzureIoTCentral-Sample-DHT22/Readme.md

 ## Azure IoT Connection Strings with IoT Central

-This sample DOES NOT include the code necessary to use the IoT Hub Device provisioning service.
-Therefore, you must manually convert the values from IoT Central into a Device Connection String using the tool available here:
+This sample DOES NOT include the code necessary to use the IoT Hub Device provisioning service, which is used by Azure IoT Central.
+Therefore you must manually convert the values from IoT Central into a Device Connection String using the tool available here:

 https://github.com/Azure/dps-keygen